-The next test date for Police Officer Applicants will be held on Saturday, Feb.
-3, 2018.
-Application deadline is Wednesday, Jan.
-24, 2018.
-For more information, or to apply click here.
+The next test date for Police Officer Applicants will be held on Dec.
+1, 2018.
+Application deadline is Nov.
+21, 2018.

 The City of Bryan is conveniently located at the center of the Dallas/Fort Worth, Houston and Austin/San Antonio triangle.
 With a population of 76,000, and its neighboring city, College Station, with a population of 93,800, there are amenities of a large city, but with the sense of a small community.
 The cost of living in Bryan is lower than most cities in Texas.
 Bryan is also proud of its diverse culture, quality homes and neighborhoods, exceptional educational facilities and advanced health care facilities.

 Please contact Officer Lori Berndt with questions regarding the application process or the position itself at LBerndt@bryantx.gov or 979-209-5323.
 The Bryan Police Department is an Equal Opportunity Employer.

 Who to Contact with Questions